 - Liberal Arts and Sciences, white

 - Media, crimson

 - Social Work, citron

 - Veterinary Medicine, gray

 Women should wear mortarboards at all times; men should remove mortarboards only during the singing of the National Anthem.
-This is a formal academic ceremony; therefore, jewelry, flowers, or emblems worn on the mortarboard or gown are inappropriate.
+Jewelry, flowers, or other embellishments worn on the mortarboard or gown are inappropriate.

 Cords may be awarded to outstanding students in recognition of academic excellence, membership in a national honor society, or awarding of a national scholarship.